Is the UK ready for the 2030 ban on diesel and petrol cars?

 In 2030, the UK plans to ban the sales of new diesel and petrol cars to reach their goal of net-zero carbon emissions by 2050.
 But, with 2030 being only eight and half years away, is the country and its population ready?

 With this in mind, the increasing demand for electric/hybrid cars, there is an even more significant demand for off-street charging stations.
-Speaking in the House of Lords in June, former Conservative minister Lord Herbert recognised the lack of public charging points for electric vehicles.
+Former Conservative minister Lord Herbert recognised the lack of public charging points, for electric vehicles, in June.
 Trying to find off-street parking that provides a charging station is pretty much impossible, let alone finding off-street parking for petrol and diesel vehicles.
-Lord Herbert stated that “huge numbers of people can’t contemplate buying even a plug-in hybrid, let alone a fully electric car, even where they want to because we don’t have anything like the necessary number of public charging points.’’
+Lord Herbert stated in the House of Lords, that “huge numbers of people can’t contemplate buying even a plug-in hybrid, let alone a fully electric car, even where they want to because we don’t have anything like the necessary number of public charging points.’’

 If the UK wishes to meet its targets by 2050, the government will need to ensure that charging stations are accessible for all by increasing charging stations.
 Companies also need to start making plans for their staff by finding ways to help them purchase electric vehicles and providing them with a vast amount of charging stations when they come into work.

 Almost all of the vehicle manufacturers around the world now offer an electric vehicle or a hybrid vehicle.
 Now that they are more accessible, electric cars have become more affordable; however, they are still out of reach for most UK car owners.
 In addition to the global pandemic causing job losses, salary cuts, in March, the government cut grants from £3,000 to just £2,500 for electric cars; Transport Minister Rachel Maclean suggested that the grants may be removed entirely.